Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Products derived from renewable biological resources

-Requirements: Products must meet or exceed minimum biobased content percentages, which vary by product category as defined by the USDA.
+What are the Requirements: Products must meet or exceed minimum biobased content percentages, which vary by product category as defined by the USDA.
 Manufacturers are required to have their products tested by independent, third-party laboratories to determine the exact biobased content.
 Upon successful verification, products are granted the USDA Certified Biobased Product label, indicating the percentage of biobased content.

-Description: The USDA Certified Biobased Product label is part of the BioPreferred Program, established by the 2002 Farm Bill, to identify products made from renewable resources.
+What does it mean: The USDA Certified Biobased Product label is part of the BioPreferred Program, established by the 2002 Farm Bill, to identify products made from renewable resources.
 This label assures consumers of a product’s biobased content.
 It intends to promote the use of renewable agricultural materials and reducing reliance on non-renewable resources.
 The program covers a wide range of products, including cleaning supplies, construction materials, and personal care items.

 Link: USDA BioPreferred Program